 § 16 Force Majeure

-(1) The provider shall be released from the obligation to perform under the terms of this contract if and insofar as the failure to provide services is due to the occurrence of force majeure after the contract has been signed.
+(1) The Provider shall be released from the obligation to perform as per the contract if the disruption of performance is due to events of force majeure occurring after the conclusion of the contract.

-(2) Cases of force majeure shall include, for example, war, strikes, unrest, expropriations, substantial changes in law, storms, floods, other natural disasters and other circumstances for which the provider is not responsible.
-These other circumstances shall include, in particular, inrushes of water, power failures and interruption or non-culpable destruction of data-carrying lines of infrastructure.
+(2) Circumstances of force majeure include, for example, war, strikes, riots or turmoil, expropriations, substantial changes in law, storms, floods, pandemics, and other natural disasters, as well as other circumstances for which the Provider is not responsible.
+These include, in particular, water ingress, power blackout, and interruptions or the destruction of data-carrying lines or infrastructure.

-(3) Each contracting party shall immediately inform the other contracting party in writing about the occurrence of a case of a force majeure.
+(3) Each contracting party shall notify the other contracting party immediately in text form of the occurrence of a case of force majeure.

-(1) The start of the contract and any minimum terms shall be shown in the offer.
-The contract shall be extended (after the end of the minimum term) by a period of 12 months and may be terminated by both contracting parties with a period of notice of three months (for the first time at the end of the minimum term).
+(1) The start of the contract and, if applicable, the minimum terms are stated in the offer.
+The contract is automatically prolonged (after the expiry of the minimum contract period) for 12 months and can be terminated by either party with a notice period of three months (for the first time at the end of the minimum term).

-(2) The contract may be terminated by both contracting parties at the earliest at the end of the minimum contract term.
-Written notice of termination of the contract shall be sent to the contracting party at least 3 months before the end of the minimum contract term.
-If the contract is not terminated by a contracting party, it shall automatically be extended each time for another 12 months.
-The regulation in Sentence 2 shall then apply analogously to termination of each following 12-month contract terms.
-The contracting parties' right of extraordinary termination of the contract for good cause shall not be affected.
-Good cause for extraordinary termination of the contract shall be deemed to exist, in particular, if
+(2) The contractual relationship can be terminated by both parties at the earliest at the end of the minimum term.
+Notice of termination must be received by the contracting party in writing at least 3 months before the expiry of the minimum term.
+If the contractual relationship is not terminated by any of the contracting parties, the contractual relationship shall be automatically prolonged by 12 months in each case.
+The regulation in sentence 2 shall then apply mutatis mutandis to the termination of the respective subsequent 12-month contract periods.
+The right of the parties to extraordinary termination for good cause remains unaffected.

-- the other contracting party commits a criminal act in connection with this contract;
+- the Customer commits an act in tort in connection with this contract.

-(5) The customer may request the provider to hand over the stored data in a common digital form up to one month after the end of the contract.
-Depending on the requirement, this shall necessitate a separate offer relating to data backup (on request, prices are shown in the current price list).
-At the end of this period of one month, all data shall be finally deleted without any further prior announcement.
+(5) The Customer may demand the return of the stored data in a common digital format from the Provider up to one month after termination of the contract.
+Depending on the requirements, a separate offer for data backup is needed here (prices are available on request from the current price list).
+After the expiration of the one-month period, all data including all mailboxes will be permanently deleted without further notice.

 § 18 Miscellaneous

-(2) Aachen shall be the place of performance.
-Aachen shall be the sole place of jurisdiction for disputes arising from this contract.
+(2) Jurisdiction lies with the court in Aachen.
+Aachen shall be the exclusive court having jurisdiction for any disputes arising from this contract.

-(3) All agreements containing an amendment, addition or concretisation of these contractual provisions, as well as special assurances and arrangements shall be recorded in writing.
-This provision shall also apply to the amendment of the written form requirement.
-If they are made by representatives or auxiliary persons of the provider, they shall only be binding if the provider has granted written consent in this respect.
+(3) All agreements which contain an amendment, supplement, or concretization of these contractual conditions, as well as special assurances and agreements, must be recorded in writing.
+This also applies to the amendment of the written form requirement itself.
+If they are proclaimed by the Provider’s representatives or auxiliary people, they are only legally enforceable if the Provider consents in writing.

-(4) If one of the clauses of this contract is or becomes invalid, the validity of the other clauses shall not be affected.
-The invalid clause shall be replaced by a valid clause whose purpose comes as close as possible to the contracting parties' original intention relating to the invalid clause.
+(4) Should any clause of this contract be or become invalid, this shall not affect the validity of the remainder of the contract.
+The invalid clause shall be replaced by a valid clause, which has effects that come as close as possible to the objective pursued by the contracting parties with the invalid clause.